 Athens, Greece (Remote)

-We are looking for a Support and Test Engineer to join our happy, calm crew!
+We are looking for a Support Engineer to join our happy, calm crew!

-As a Support and Test Engineer at SomewhereWarm, you will be responsible for providing an amazing support experience and product to our customers.
+As a Support Engineer at SomewhereWarm, you will be responsible for providing an amazing support experience to our customers.
 You will:

 - Walk the fine line between user “wants” and needs, keeping an eye out for trends and valuable product insights.

 - Use critical thinking to identify and investigate bottlenecks and bugs.